Welcome to the Translational Soft Electronics group!

 (M)

-We developed floatable photocatalytic hydrogel nanocomposites ((M)Nature Nanotechnology, 2023) and nitrogen-fixing microbial biocomposites ((ⅰ)Advanced Materials, 2023) for efficient and sustainable solar hydrogen production and compact device integrating photo- and electrocatalysis for closed-loop fuel production ((ⅱ)Device, 2024).
+We developed floatable photocatalytic hydrogel nanocomposites ((ⅰ)Nature Nanotechnology, 2023) and nitrogen-fixing microbial biocomposites ((ⅱ)Advanced Materials, 2023) for efficient and sustainable solar hydrogen production and compact device integrating photo- and electrocatalysis for closed-loop fuel production ((ⅲ)Device, 2024).
 We are expanding our research focus towards plastic waste upcycling, machine learning-aided bio-hybrid optimization, H₂O₂ production via ORR, organic high C# fuel synthesis, and maximizing utilization of solar thermal energy.
+Building on these advancements, we are expanding our research toward plastic waste upcycling, machine learning-aided bio-hybrid optimization, H2O2 production via oxygen reduction reaction, synthesis of high carbon number organic fuels, and the maximized utility of solar thermal energy.
+Recently, polymeric stabilization of nanoscale photocatalysts has been shown to significantly extend the operational lifetime of highly efficient dispersed single-atom photocatalysts, even under harsh reaction conditions ((M)Nature Nanotechnology, 2025), thereby enhancing the translation potential of photocatalytic solar fuel generation systems.

 (M)